 If you're upgrading, you may need to serve waiting periods on the upgraded portion of your cover.
 While you're waiting, we'll still honour the benefits of your previous cover.
 Conditions also apply to hospitalisation if you're changing your excess.

 If things are a bit tight financially, or if you want to change to a level of cover that's more practical, you can choose to downgrade your cover.

 Downgrading may include:

-- Reducing the level of cover - for example, going from Top Hospital to Intermediate Hospital cover
+- Reducing the level of cover - for example, going from Better Hospital (Silver +) to Vital Hospital (Bronze+) cover

 - Removing a current cover - for example, dropping extras cover